data-altinn-no/plugin-sjofart/README.md

 }
 ```

-What is used as Identifiers for this Document is `"DocumentTypeClass"` and `"DocumentType"`.
+The identifiers for vessel documents are `"DocumentTypeClass"` and `"DocumentType"`.
 The class we make
-needs to implement the interface `IDocumentIdentifier` where we set these values.
+needs to implement the interface `IDocumentIdentifiable` where we set these values.
 The class also needs to implement
 `IVesselDocument`, the `VesselDocument` class is an abstract class that implements the interface that can be used too.

 So with that we can make a class that looks like: